-The BND Match is a matching grant program designed to help North Dakota parents and others get a healthy start on saving for college.
-The program provides matching grants of up to $300 per year to eligible North Dakota residents, based on certain income limitations.1
+The BND Match is designed to help North Dakota parents and others get a healthy start on saving for college.
+The program matches up to $300 per year to eligible North Dakota residents, based on certain income limitations.1

 Who qualifies for a BND Match?

 North Dakota residents with a College SAVE account who meet income criteria.
 If you haven’t signed up yet, you can enroll online or by calling 1.866.SAVE.529.
 The person for whom you’re applying for must be 15 years old or younger at the time you apply for the Match.

 How do I reapply for a BND Match in consecutive years?

 Every 12 months for three consecutive years, you may submit a BND Match application.
 New contributions up to $300 are matched each year.